conekta/conekta-php/README.md

     require_once("/path/to/conekta-php/lib/Conekta.php");

-You can also install this library with composer:
+You can also install this library with [Composer](https://github.com/composer/composer):

     require: "conekta/conekta-php": "4.0.4"

 ## Usage